andybalham/blog-source-code/blog-posts/hexagonal-architecture-with-lambda.md

 ## Hexagonal Architecture with CDK, Lambda, and TypeScript

 In this post we look at how we can adopt a hexagonal architecture approach when developing Lambda functions.
 I am not proposing that this approach is the one true way, but I think it is useful to be aware of the concept and the advantages that it can convey.
-Even if you do not adopt the approach wholesale, adopting facets of it can be useful in itself.
+Even if you do not embrace the approach wholesale, adopting some facets of it can be useful in itself.

 ## Hexagonal Architecture in a nutshell